U.S. urged to cooperate with Cuba on offshore oil

 The BP spill commission Reilly led together with former U.S. Senator Bob Graham of Florida recommended that the United States, Mexico and Cuba, which share the Gulf of Mexico, cooperate to prevent damaging spills.

-The BP well, drilled in 5,000 feet of water off the coast of Louisiana took 85 days to control and spilled five million barrels of oil.
+The BP well, drilled in 5,000 feet (1,524 meters) of water off the coast of Louisiana took 85 days to control and spilled five million barrels of oil.

 OIL RIG ON WAY TO CUBA

-The Scarabeo 9 drilling rig, owned by Italian oil giant Eni SpA's offshore unit Saipem and contracted by Spanish oil company Repsol YPF, set sail from Singapore on August 26 and is expected to reach Cuba by November 1 to start drilling the first of several planned wells.
-The wells will be sunk in water up to 5,600 feet deep.
+The Scarabeo 9 drilling rig, owned by Italian oil giant Eni SpA's [ENI.MI] offshore unit Saipem [SPMI.MI] and contracted by Spainish oil company Repsol YPF [REP.MC], set sail from Singapore on Aug.
+26 and is expected to reach Cuba by Nov.
+1 to start drilling the first of several planned wells.
+The wells will be sunk in water up to 5,600 feet (1,707 meters) deep.

 Reilly was accompanied on the Cuba trip by Lee Hunt, chief executive of the Houston-based International Association of Drilling Contractors, and Dan Whittle, a senior attorney for the Environmental Defense Fund.